Extreme-Value Distribution Analysis of the Second CHIME/FRB Catalog: Assessing the Rarity of the One-off FRB 20250316A: Conclusions

-The results robustly establish FRB 20250316A as one of the most extreme non-repeating FRBs detected to date.
-Its properties challenge simple single-population descriptions and suggest that the brightest FRBs may arise from distinct physical channels or rare tail-end events of a complex luminosity function.
-While the inferred return period does not reach the multi-millennial scale estimated for GRB 221009A, an event with a characteristic recurrence time of several decades to centuries is statistically extraordinary given the relatively short operational timeline of current wide-field radio surveys.
-Future larger catalogs from CHIME/FRB and other upcoming instruments will be crucial to refining these statistical estimates, probing the true shape of the FRB luminosity distribution, and ultimately uncovering the origin of such extreme cosmic bursts.
+Our results firmly establish FRB 20250316A as one of the most extreme non-repeating FRBs yet detected.
+Its properties challenge models that treat non-repeating FRBs as a single homogeneous population, suggesting instead that the brightest FRBs may arise from distinct physical channels or represent the rare tail of a complex luminosity function.
+Although the inferred return periods are shorter than the multi-millennial scale estimated for GRB 221009A, a characteristic recurrence time of decades to centuries remains statistically extraordinary given the relatively short operational baseline of current wide-field radio surveys.
+Future, larger samples from CHIME/FRB and other upcoming instruments will be essential to refine these statistical estimates, probe the true shape of the FRB luminosity function, and ultimately uncover the physical origin of such extreme cosmic explosions.

 \end{CJK*}